 Problem solving is an essential ingredient in teaching and learning that should be stressed and promoted by teachers through their daily practices.
 The importance of problem solving is highlighted by many authors like Jonassen (2011) who asserts that "problem solving is generally regarded as the most important cognitive activity in everyday and professional contexts" (p.
 353).
 This appears to suggest that knowing how to solve problems is crucial in school contexts, as well as in real-life situations.
 With regard to this study, a key issue that deserves consideration, therefore, may be what should be done to allow students of English as a foreign language (EFL) to become competent problem solvers to be able to approach new language problems creatively.
 One reasonable answer to this issue is to teach and asses problem solving appropriately, following effective techniques and procedures.
-This concern brought about the idea of carrying out a study aiming at analyzing EFL teachers' views and practices in problem solving in some Algerian Provinces: Tizi-ouzou and Bouira.
+This concern brought about the idea of carrying out a study aiming at analyzing EFL teachers' views and practices in problem solving in some Algerian Secondary Schools through the elaboration of a questionnaire distributed to teachers performing in two Algerian provinces: Tizi-ouzou and Bouira.
 In this paper, the New Taxonomy of Educational Objectives by Marzano (2001) was used as the analytical framework.